This article will tell you all about Black Day in Korea.

-At its roots, 짜장면 (jjajangmyeon) is a dish made of noodles imported from China.
+At its roots, 짜장면 (jjajangmyeon), or black bean noodles, is a dish made of noodles imported from China.
 However, today’s 짜장면 (jjajangmyeon) in South Korea is incomparable to any Chinese noodle dish.
 The noodles are thick and made of wheat.

 On top of the noodles, or separately, is served the sauce.
 It is a black bean paste mixed with soy sauce, pork, onions, and zucchini.
 It often includes seafood and cabbage, and it’s also possible to find meat-free versions.
 As a decoration on top, you may discover cucumber and boiled eggs.

 It is also a popular dish outside of Black Day, as its price is low, and it’s easy to find restaurants serving 짜장면 (jjajangmyeon) close to schools and offices.
 Its taste is mild and easy to eat for those who don’t like salty or spicy food.
 This noodle dish in black bean sauce is also considered comfort food, perfectly fitting the day’s mood.

 If you don’t plan on going out and celebrating Black Day, how about staying home with a perfect cup of black coffee and learning Korean?
 We have an excellent structured Korean language course that will teach you how to have a 3-minute conversation with Koreans in just 90 Days!